 2022 £30,000 has been allocated to our hospital network, but to date only 8 of these grants have been made, the balance of funds are expected to be deployed prior to 31 December this year.

 Throughout, the trustees have received more lovely feedback from our hospital networks; a few examples are below:

 “Thank you so much to you and everyone at Team Margot for the incredible support you have provided once again this year to families we work with.
 It makes such a difference for the families and has helped alleviate some really complex and difficult circumstances for them, allowing parents to focus their time and energy on the child undergoing treatment and their siblings, rather than having to worry about financial constraints.”

 “We are very grateful for your very generous donations to our families.
 We try to give it to families who really need help and who would never ask either.
 One of my families whose child was very poorly at home were very overwhelmed when they received the money and they treated themselves to a coffee machine (which was something they would never have been able to afford) as they rarely left the house.
 I think for our families it is such a large and generous amount of money that can only help them, especially in these times when COVID also makes life more difficult.”

-Team Margot Foundation has no employees nor paid advisers and accordingly there are no salaries, nor expenses paid by the charity.
-The trustees are unpaid, as are all the many other wonderful Team Margot volunteers and supporters around the world.
-Everyone at Team Margot strives to make a difference to the extent to which they are able – we want to help save the lives of all those people who, just like Margot and our family, never thought they’d need a bone marrow transplant.
+Team Margot Foundation’s grant giving function has no employees nor paid advisers and accordingly there are no salaries, nor expenses paid by the charity.
+The trustees are unpaid, as are all the many other wonderful Team Margot volunteers, fundraisers and supporters around the world.
+Consequently every penny raised and donated in support of this effort will go directly towards families caring for child cancer patients.